 Open innovation is centered around gaining access to new knowledge, which can be accomplished by partnering with external organizations or individuals with a specialized skill-set.
 By applying new knowledge to a company’s project (or product or problem), the introduction of new ideas and perspectives can lead to new value creation and innovation.
 As a side benefit, access to new knowledge and learning opportunities can help employees evolve their careers in your company.

 In the Deep Innovation Design methodology, the ideation process involves an analogous search in which innovation participants compare unrelated (but similar) industries, companies, or sectors in order to derive inspiration by translating the understanding into their own company’s dynamic.
 Analogous search can also be accomplished through open innovation by incorporating unrelated (but similar!) partners, suppliers, or organizations into a company’s innovation process.
 The introduction of a radically different way of accomplishing a task or workflow could lead to successful innovation!
 To learn more about Deep Innovation Design, you can check out this TED Talk or read more in this blog post.

-Are you interested in more resources on open innovation?
+Are you interested in more resources?
 We welcome you to explore our upcoming webinar: The Strategic Value of Open Innovation on March 11, 2021.

 Of course, it is important to mention the potential hazards of engaging in open innovation.
 Some companies may choose to avoid openness in their approach to innovating in order to eliminate the risk of revealing company know-how with external parties.
 As such, vetting potential partners, vendors, and collaborators is important before exposing internal processes and practices!
 However, the benefits and possibilities produced by open innovation significantly outweigh the risk of sharing too much information.